 For a 3.9um pitch, 24MP APS-C camera like the Sony a7 mark II the range in the same conditions becomes 30 to 120 lp/mm, and this is how the area of interest would look like for it:

 On the other hand the 4928×3280 pixel, 7.1um pitch Full Frame D4s produces a smaller overall image when pixel peeping at 100% on a monitor because it has fewer pixels.
 The ‘pixel peeping’ photo diagonal to viewing distance ratio would therefore be about 4 for it on my monitor.
 Below are what Granger would call critical frequencies for perceived sharpness then (D4s MTF shown):

 When evaluating images up close MTF50 looks like it is right in the thick of things.
-So keeping in mind that these curves are derived from unsharpened raw data, perhaps when pixel peeping on a 24″ monitor from 400mm (16″) away MTF50 is not such a bad proxy for perceived sharpness after all*.
+So keeping in mind that these curves are derived from unsharpened raw data, perhaps when pixel peeping at 100% zoom on a 24″ monitor from 400mm (16″) away MTF50 is not such a bad proxy for perceived sharpness after all*.

 Resizing an image also results in changed magnification and similar effects as discussed above.
 This article deals with it from a downsizing perspective.

 *Since MTF curves tend to be approximately linear around MTF50, MTF50 can also often be seen to be proportional to the area under the curve in the Granger frequency range, which is another well accepted sharpness metric: Subjective Quality Factor (SQF).